Errec/web-learning-kit-generator/README.md

 # Pug-Sass Boilerplate Starter Kit

-Pug-Sass Boilerplate Starter Kit is a Front-end web kit and boilerplate for building web apps or sites using Pug(Jade) and Sass
+Pug-Sass Boilerplate Starter Kit is a Front-end web kit and boilerplate for building web apps or small sites using Pug(Jade) and Sass

 ## Inspiration

-This project is based on a simple workflow for small apps and personal sites.
+This project is based on a simple and fast workflow focused mainly on the front-end task.
 It gives a solid starting point for newcomers who wants a ready-to-deploy local environment setup.
 The sources used to build this project includes:

   * [H5BP Project](https://github.com/h5bp/html5-boilerplate)
   * [React Redux Starter Kit](https://github.com/davezuko/react-redux-starter-kit)